torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 </CodeBlock>

-All this solutions work but they all have a drawback: you need to know the user ID at build time (when you build the docker image).
+All these solutions work but they all have a drawback: you need to know the user ID at build time (when you build the docker image).
 You usually want to run the container in different environments and sometimes you want to use a different user ID for each environment.
 For example:

-- **For development**: If you are using Ubuntu, your user ID is probably `1000`.
+- __For development__: If you are using Ubuntu, your user ID is probably `1000`.
 When you run the container locally you want to run it using that ID, so that you don't have any problems with permissions.
-- **For CI**: The servers you are using for continuous integration (for instance, GitHub runners) might use an specif user.
+- __For CI__: The servers you are using for continuous integration (for instance, GitHub runners) might use an specif user.
 You could use some cache folders and maybe you need to use the same user ID as the CI server.
-- **For production**: You could create an specific user for your application and use that user ID.
+- __For production__: You could create a specific user for your application and use that user ID.

 With the proposed solutions you would need to rebuild the docker image so that the